shaefelinger/codepedia/src/JS4web/dom manipulation.md

 ## Selecting Elements

-You  have access to all of that element’s properties.This includes the ability to modify the contents of the element as well as its attributes and properties
+You  have access to all of an element’s properties.This includes the ability to modify the contents of the element as well as its attributes and properties

 ###   `.querySelector()` and `.querySelectorAll()`